divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 ![](https://drive.google.com/uc?export=view&id=1AQSa4QDMlcC1SE8oWnOSuYo_FH1beNez)

-This is a great technique for sharing data in microservices, but it may not be the best to extract data out of the monolith.
+This is a great technique for sharing data in microservices, but it may not be the best to extract data out of a monolith.
 Your system is probably made to store data synchronously in the database, and make it immediately available to the client.
-The changes from this pattern may spam some undesired side effects, for example, your monolith may not be prepared to handle message duplication you get because of the only once delivery pattern from your broker, making you insert twice the same data in the DB.
+The changes from this pattern may spam some undesired side effects, for example, your monolith may not be prepared to handle message duplication you get because of the only once delivery pattern from your broker, making you insert the same data twice in the DB.

 # What is the best solution? #